arve0/master/thesis.md

 values.
 The computation is done on the image histogram, giving the optimal threshold for separating intensity classes.
-The output is a segmented binary image where all pixels above the threshold is truthy and the rest of the pixels falsy.
+The output is a segmented binary image where all pixels above the threshold is `True` and the rest of the pixels `False`.

 ### Spatial image filters
-A \kw{spatial image filter} consists of a center pixel, it's neighborhood defined by a structuring element and a operation.
+A \kw{spatial image filter} consists of a center pixel, it's neighborhood defined by a structuring element and an operation.
 Structuring element is typically a rectangle, but can be of any shape.
 The operation can for example be calculating the mean of the neighborhood, assigning the mean value to the center pixel.
 Formally the spatial filter is defined as